artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 <meta http-equiv="Content-Security-Policy" content="script-src 'self' assets.adobedtm.com 'nonce-2726c7f26c'">
 ```

-Once you configure your header or HTML tag, must then tell tags where to find the nonce when loading an inline script.
-For tags to use the nonce when loading the script, you must:
+Once you configure your header or HTML tag, must then tell the tag where to find the nonce when loading an inline script.
+For a tag to use the nonce when loading the script, you must:

 1. Create a data element that references where the nonce is located within your data layer.
-2. Configure the Core Extension and specify which data element you used.
+1. Configure the Core Extension and specify which data element you used.
-3. Publish your data element and Core Extension changes.
+1. Publish your data element and Core Extension changes.

 >[!NOTE]
 >
 >The above process only handles loading your custom code, not what that custom code does.
 If an inline script contains custom code that is not compliant with your CSP, the CSP takes precedence.
-For example, if you use custom code to load an inline script by appending it to the DOM, tags cannot add the nonce correctly, so that particular custom code action will not work as expected.
+For example, if you use custom code to load an inline script by appending it to the DOM, the tag cannot add the nonce correctly, so that particular custom code action will not work as expected.

 ### Allow all inline scripts {#unsafe-inline}